 b) DC_allowed leaf indicates that IMS data channel is allowed, and:

+1) if DC_Setup_Option leaf is configured and indicates the IMS data channel is to be setup simultaneously while establishing an MMTel session, the UE:

+- shall include the bootstrap data channel related media description in SDP offer within the initial INVITE request as described in clause 9.3.2.1.2 to setup the bootstrap data channel;

+2) if DC_Setup_Option leaf is configured and indicates the IMS data channel is to be setup after an MMTel session is established, the UE shall generate a re-INVITE request for the bootstrap data channel setup and include the bootstrap data channel related media description in SDP offer as described in clause 9.3.2.1.3 to setup the bootstrap data channel; and

+3) if the UE receives an initial INVITE or a re-INVITE request including the bootstrap data channel related media description in SDP offer, the UE shall generate an SDP answer as described in clause 9.3.3.1.

+If the UE is configured with EFIMSDCI file specified in 3GPP TS 31.103 [30] or 3GPP TS 31.102 [31] and:

+if IMS DC Establishment Indication indicates that IMS data channel is not allowed, the UE shall not include data channel capability indication and data channel related media description in SDP offer;

-1) if DC_Setup_Option leaf is configured and indicates the IMS data channel is to be setup simultaneously while establishing an MMTel session, to setup IMS data channel, the UE shall include the bootstrap data channel related media description in SDP offer within the initial INVITE request as described in clause 9.3.2.1.2;
+if IMS DC Establishment Indication indicates that IMS data channel is allowed and to be setup simultaneously while establishing an MMTel session, the UE shall include the bootstrap data channel related media description in SDP offer within the initial INVITE request as described in clause 9.3.2.1.2 to setup the bootstrap data channel;

-2) if DC_Setup_Option leaf is configured and indicates the IMS data channel is to be setup after an MMTel session is established, to setup IMS data channel, the UE shall generate a re-INVITE request for the bootstrap data channel setup and include the bootstrap data channel related media description in SDP offer as described in clause 9.3.2.1.3.
+if IMS DC Establishment Indication indicates that IMS data channel is allowed and to be setup after an MMTel session is established, the UE shall generate a re-INVITE request for the bootstrap data channel setup and include the bootstrap data channel related media description in SDP offer as described in clause 9.3.2.1.3 to setup IMS data channel;

+Editor’s note: If the UE is configured with IMS data channel is allowed by EFIMSDCI file, how the UE acts when receiving the INVITE and re-INVITE request is FFS.

-9.3.2.1.2 IMS data channel setup in conjunction with MMTel session setup
+9.3.2.1.2 IMS bootstrap data channel setup in conjunction with MMTel session setup

-If the UE wants to initiate an MMTel session and determines to establish a bootstrap data channel simultaneously by configuration as described in clause 9.3.2.1.1, the UE:
+If the UE initiates an MMTel session with IMS data channels, the UE:

 1) shall generate an initial INVITE request in accordance with 3GPP TS 24.229 [9] and 3GPP TS 24.173 [10];